lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

   reqInfo MUST also be omitted.

 The RA/CA can return the requested nonce in a nonce response message together with information specific to the generation of the Evidence.

 The nonce response message has the following fields:

-- nonce: This field contains the nonce.
+- nonce: This field MUST contain the nonce if the RA/CA is able and willing to provide it.
 If a specific length was requested, the RA/CA SHOULD provide a nonce of that size.
+If the RA/CA doesn't need a freshness proof, the nonce MUST be an empty or zero-length string.
 - expiry: In this OPTIONAL field, the RA/CA can specify the validity period of the nonce in seconds as an integer value.
 The nonce can be used during this period; the response therefore needs to be conveyed promptly.